demisto/content/Packs/AzureDevOps/Integrations/AzureDevOps/README.md

 #### Human Readable Output

 >### Authorization instructions
 >1.
-Click on the [login URL]() to sigh in and grant Cortex XSOAR permissions for your Azure Service Management.
+Click on the [login URL]() to sign in and grant Cortex XSOAR permissions for your Azure Service Management.
-You are automatically redirected to a link with the following structure:
+You will be automatically redirected to a link with the following structure:
 >```REDIRECT_URI?code=AUTH_CODE&session_state=SESSION_STATE```
 >2.
 Copy the `AUTH_CODE` (without the `“code=”` prefix, and the `session_state` parameter) and paste it in your instance configuration under the **Authorization code** parameter.